-Ceramics 2314 is an intermediate level course covering the discipline of sculptural ceramics.
-This course will provide instruction and practical forming experience as it relates to the design and production of sculptural ceramics.
-Each student will design and build 4 major projects, fulfilling requirements set forth in the course assignments.
-Students will develop skills required to plan and execute forming problems with sculptural ceramics, and engage in a group work environment fostering collaboration and critical assessment.
-This course will utilize and reiterate concepts and terminology previously covered in Ceramics 2304.
+Ceramics 3304 is an intermediate level course covering the discipline of functional and sculptural ceramics.
+This course will provide instruction and practical forming experience as it relates to the design and production of fine art ceramics.
+Students will develop skills required to plan and execute intermediate level forming problems specific to fine art ceramics, and engage in a group environment fostering collaboration and critical assessment.
+This course will utilize and reiterate concepts and terminology previously covered in Ceramics 2314.

-Intermediate Ceramics is a studio practice course designed primarily to serve the needs of the studio-based art major.
+Intermediate Ceramics is a studio practice course designed primarily to serve the needs of the studiobased art major.
 Course style can be described as "hands-on" studio/lab with demonstrations, lectures and in-class work time.
 In-class work-time is structured in order to provide individualized instruction and assistance with the design/build process.
 This course will require significant additional work-time outside of class.
 Students should anticipate spending 6 hours in class per week and an additional 6-10 hours outside of class per week to satisfactorily complete this class.